asoplata/soplata-2023-thalcort-code/README.md

 # Simulation and plotting scripts for (Soplata et al., 2022)

-These are the simulation and plotting runscripts for all simulations in the publication TBD.
+These are the simulation and plotting runscripts for all simulations in the publication below.
 See below for instructions.
 All parameters relevant to the work that not in this repo are contained here: https://github.com/asoplata/dynasim-extended-benita-model which is where the main mechanism files exist.